r2dn3/r2dn3/README.md

 - 🌱 I’m currently learning **C#, Python, Microsoft Azure, Power Platform**

+- 💻 I've always been an enthusiast of all things tech.
+Mainly computers, but also videogames, software in general, smartphones, laptops...

 - 📫 How to reach me **jesuscorralesguillen@gmail.com**

 ## Connect with me: